So with lockdown now lifted (a while ago now, but these things take a while you know!), I

 my own phone, but that was legendary!

-Perhaps it's a solidarity act with the rest of the world under lockdown, perhaps it was something that needed to come out and materialise, much like my greys which now are out in the open.
+Perhaps it's a solidarity act with the rest of the world under lockdown, perhaps it was something that needed to come out and materialise, much like my greys which are now all out in the open.

 Either way, put down that muffin and stub out that cigarette!
 Because life is

 resuming somewhat and accountability is back, for your looks, weight and

 humour and for your life.

 I leave you (and me) with a question - are we that co-dependant?